How to Create a Folder using PowerShell?

 }

-You can also use the md alias for the New-Item cmdlet to create a make a new directory in PowerShell:
+You can also use the md command alias for the New-Item cmdlet to create a make a new directory in PowerShell:

 md C:\Example\NewFolder